chuyiwen/usfm.github.io/index.md

 ### Documantation and API
 Will be in the extended version.
-The executable with "--help" argument print how to use it.
+The executable with "--help" argument prints how to use it.

 ### Known issues
 - The codes work with one to one camera-image corespondences.
 It does not assume shared intrinsics.